Craniosacral Therapy -

 Craniosacral Therapy (CST) is a gentle yet profound form of treatment, which enhances the functioning of the Central Nervous System and supports the body’s natural capacity for self-repair, regulation and healing.
 Working with the source of pain or discomfort and the whole body-mind-soul system simultaneously, CST can help restore and maintain physical, mental and emotional health.

-The therapy has its roots in osteopathic medicine and was first developed in the early 20 the century by the American osteopath, Dr William Sutherland.
+The therapy has its roots in osteopathic medicine and was first developed in the early 20th century by the American osteopath, Dr William Sutherland.
 His work was later continued and expanded by another osteopath, Dr John Upledger who began to teach cranial work to non-osteopaths and over the last 35 years, the therapy has evolved as a modality in its own right.

-With its unique approach of gentle, non-intrusive, supportive touch, the therapy has earned its reputation as a safe and effective treatment for babies and children, pregnant women, as well as people of all ages and states of health.
+With its unique approach of gentle, non-intrusive, supportive space-holding, the therapy has earned its reputation as a safe and effective treatment for babies and children, pregnant women, as well as people of all ages and states of health.

 How does treatment work?

 Our bodies express the contents of our subconscious minds.

 Enfolded and stored within the body are our past experiences.
 When ‘undigested’, these create layers of tension, which inhibit our body’s ability to self-heal.

 We can become disconnected from a sense of wellbeing and discomfort and illness may settle in as a result.
 This is our body’s way of getting our attention.

 Treatment works to firstly induce our parasympathetic nervous system; our brain wave pattern changes as a result - from the common, high-activity beta to a slower, meditative theta.
 This is characterised by a state, in which the body moves into stillness, senses go within, the mind enters the gateway to memories and feelings, inspiration and imagination are awakened.
 At this depth of perception, any repressed material can float up to the surface, where it is acknowledged and safely released.